 We understand that some pages require more code than others.
-However, in order to improve your SEO scores, it’s best to keep the size of your HTML pages under 200.000.
+However, in order to improve your SEO scores, it’s best to keep the code size of your HTML pages under 200.000.
 This way, your pages will load faster, which is not just preferred by search engines but basically by every internet user.
-If a page does tend to get above the 200.000 mark, consider splitting it up and writing it into 2 smaller pages.
+If a page does get above the 200.000 mark, consider splitting it up and writing it into 2 smaller pages.

 Minifiers help you to make the size of your original codes smaller.
 They remove characters that are not really necessary, such as new lines, code comments, white spaces, and so on.
 As a result, your code will just be one long line, which generally makes code sizes between 10 and 95(!) percent smaller.
 Besides improving your SEO score, this will also put less workload on your server.